Satori Cloud

-Use Confluence as the place your team writes, then publish selected pages as a clean website for customers, partners, and prospects.
+Use Confluence as the place your team writes, then publish selected pages as a clean, searchable website for customers, partners, and prospects.

-Built for teams that want public pages without moving their content workflow out of Confluence.
+Built for teams that want a customer-facing website without moving their content workflow out of Confluence.

 Your content is already in Confluence.
 The website version is the hard bit.

-Confluence is often where product teams, support teams, and customer-facing teams write their useful content.
+Confluence is often where product, support, and customer-facing teams write their most useful content.
 Guides, release notes, help articles, onboarding pages, and partner resources often start there.

-But turning that content into a public website usually means choosing between awkward access settings, manual copy/paste, or adopting another documentation platform that becomes one more place to maintain.
+But turning that content into a proper external website usually means choosing between awkward access, manual copy and paste, or adopting another documentation platform that becomes one more place to maintain.

 Common ways to turn Confluence into a website

 Most teams solve this with a workaround.
-The right option depends on how public, polished, and maintainable the website needs to be.
+The right option depends on how polished, searchable, and maintainable the website needs to be.

-This can be quick, but it still feels like sending readers to Confluence rather than giving them a dedicated public website experience.
+This can be quick, but it still feels like sending customers into your internal workspace rather than giving them a dedicated website experience.

 Copy pages into a CMS